mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

 expression, because the result may differ from the evaluated expression’s result or may result in undefined behavior.

+The Mapbox Style Specification defines some operators for which no custom function is available.
+To use these operators in an `NSExpression`, call the `MGL_FUNCTION()` function with the same arguments that the operator expects.

 ### Variables

 The following variables are defined by this SDK for use with style layers: